marcocspc/URNAI-Tools/README.md

 #### Gym Atari Games

 Gym doesn't come with Atari games by default.
-To use them, a Gym subpackage that simulates Atari games through [ALE](https://github.com/mgbellemare/Arcade-Learning-Environment) needs to be installed:
+To use them, a Gym subpackage needs to be installed:

 - On Unix:
 ```